-Enderle Center Project Project Site
+The Market Place Project Project Site

 The Housing Element is the City's housing policy and planning document that identifies housing needs and constraints, and sets forth goals, policies, and programs that address the future housing needs for all income levels over an eight-year planning period that coincides with a Regional Housing Needs Allocation (RHNA).
 During the Housing Element process, the City assessed a number of properties and areas throughout the community that would be able to accommodate the City's assigned RHNA.
-Of the Housing Element inventory sites, Enderle Center (the project site) was identified as necessary for rezoning under Housing Element Program 1.1f to allow for high density residential/mixed use development.
+Of the Housing Element inventory sites, The Market Place (the project site) was identified as necessary for rezoning under Housing Element Program 1.1f to allow for high density residential development.

 Pursuant to Housing Element Program 1.1f, the City is proposing an overlay zone (overlay district) for the project site.
-To accommodate this, a General Plan Amendment (GPA) is needed to allow a Housing Overlay District (residential uses) within Planned Community Commercial/Business land use designations; a Zoning Code Amendment (ZCA) to establish Housing Overlay Districts (overlay zone) in conjunction with the Planned Community Commercial Districts (base zone); and a Zone Change (ZC) that amends the City's zoning map to apply a Housing Overlay District (HOD) to the project site.
-The proposed HOD would allow for residential development with a maximum density of 59 dwelling units per acre (du/ac) over a maximum development area of 7 acres.
+To accommodate this, the proposed project would amend a portion of The Market Place to allow residential development, which requires a General Plan Amendment (GPA) for the project site and a Specific Plan Amendment (SPA) for seven parcels (APNs 500-291-06, -07, -11, -12, and -25 and 500-312-03 and -10).
+The Housing Element identifies the project site as having a capacity of up to 900 housing units.
+The proposed Housing Overlay would allow for residential development with a maximum density of 50 dwelling units per acre (du/ac) over a maximum development area of 18 acres, which would allow up to 900 dwelling units within the project site.

-The Housing Element identified the Enderle Center as having capacity for 413 housing units.
 The anticipated development density was determined through the Housing Element process and is a conservative estimate based on development trends in nearby communities.
 The anticipated development does not rely on the demolition of any existing building, but rather focuses on areas used for surface parking.
 No development is proposed as part of this project.

 Residential uses are currently not allowed on the project site.
-Upon approval of the Housing Overlay Zone, the project site could accommodate 413 units over approximately 7 acres of developable land within the existing 11.8-acre site.
-The anticipated development over 7 acres would take place on underutilized asphalt parking lot areas, and not require demolition of any existing buildings.
-Parking displaced as a result of redevelopment would be accommodated by vertical parking structures located within the proposed development.
+Upon approval of the Housing Overlay Zone, the project site could accommodate 900 units over approximately 18 acres of developable land within the existing 76.9-acre site.
+The anticipated development over 18 acres would take place on underutilized asphalt parking lot areas, and not require demolition of any existing buildings.
+Parking displaced as a result of redevelopment would be accommodated by vertical parking structures located within any future proposed development.